silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ![Meta titles](../_images/meta-title.png)

 [note]
-The meta fields for title and keywords have been removed in v3.1.
-Keywords have been removed due to an official Google press release which confirmed that [Google doesn't use the keywords tag anymore](http://googlewebmastercentral.blogspot.co.nz/2009/09/google-does-not-use-keywords-meta-tag.html).

 It is best to avoid repetition of keywords and phrases in the description.
 Google sees this as 'keyword stuffing', which is looked at as search engine spam.
 [/note]